Looking for the best grammar checker to use in 2020?

 I’m worried about plagiarism, what should I do?

 A grammar checker like Grammarly can help you find instances of plagiarism online.
-Simply paste your work into it to find out if you’ve been plagiarised.
+Simply paste your work into it to find out if there’s any plagiarism.

-A good grammar checker will also scan your draft and tell you if it’s too much like another well-known piece of writing.
+A good grammar checker or writing tutor will also scan your draft and tell you if it’s too much like another well-known piece of writing.
 That’s useful for college students who are new to research and writing essays.